-The celebrated Doi Chira is one of the popular breakfast dishes, served traditionally in bell essence implements, known as Baan Bati.
+Foodie India’s Famous Cuisine, Assamese traditional food celebrated dish of Doi Chira is one of the popular breakfast dishes, served traditionally in bell essence implements, known as Baan Bati.
 In Assamese, we call it Jolpan.
 It means amini-meal is substantially served in the morning as breakfast.
 There are a variety of Jolpan performances.
 Generally, “ Bora Saul” ( sticky rice), kumol saul (a special type of curated rice which needs no cuisine), Chira ( beaten rice) are used.
 A Jolpan server is accompanied by colorful “ pitha” or rice galettes too, especially during Bihu.
 The traditional Jolpan is relatively filling and energetic as well.
 Don’t be surprised if you’re offered Doi Chira and Pitha in the Assamese homes during Bihu as it’s part of their tradition.

-One of the most favored snacks in Assam is Tekeli Pitha.
+Foodie India’s Famous Cuisine, Assamese traditional food, one of the most favored snacks in Assam is Tekeli Pitha.
 It’s made of rice flour mixed with black sesame and withered coconut.
 The succulent blend is also fumed at the mouth of an ewer or Tekeli.
 The spongy white rice cutlet is served with a coliseum of storming hot red tea.
-You can’t conceivably miss this as it’s absolutely succulent
+You can’t conceivably miss this as it’s absolutely succulent.

 Traditional Assamese Non-Vegetarian Dishes

 Maasor Tenga (Tangy Fish Curry) is a classic and popular Authentic Assamese dish – Foodie Assam